UKIP’s Lack of an Exit & Survival Strategy Exposed

 .

 THE AIM is to consider the difficulties of leaving The EU and seek solutions so that we may maximise THE BENEFITS of a Free, Independent, Sovereign Nation Trading with all they choose around the world at liberty with minimal Government control and intervention.
-IF YOU have ideas you believe worth publishing please comment and mail them in!!

 .